grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

 [//]: # (TODO&#40;korniltsev&#41; What should go here?)

 This procedure can be used with either Grafana Alloy or Grafana Agent collector.
-The collector sends data to Pyroscope using an example River configuration file.
+You can use the sample collector configuration file to send data to Pyroscope.
 This configuration file works for either Grafana Alloy or Grafana Agent in Flow mode.

 Grafana Alloy is the preferred collector.